breudes/breudes/README.md

 ### Hi there 👋

 😄 I'm Brenda Souza (aka breudes), i'm brazilian and my prounouns are she/her.
+I understand these languages: brazilian-portuguese, english and spanish.

 Also, i am
   - IT's scholar at [@SGP-UFRN](https://sgp.ufrn.br/);